wanglf19/scCapsNet_mask/README.md

 This repository contains the official Keras implementation of:

-**scCapsNet-mask: scCapsNet-mask: an updated version of scCapsNet with extended applicability in functional analysis related to scRNA-seq data**
+**scCapsNet-mask: an updated version of scCapsNet with extended applicability in functional analysis related to scRNA-seq data**

 **Requirements**
 - Python 3.6